DiSkyOrg/Documentation/docs/docs/expressions.md

     ```applescript
     set {_boostTime} to boost time of event-member
     if {_boostTime} is set:
-        reply with "You've been boosting since %{_boostTime}%!"
+        reply with "You've been boosting since %time since {_boostTime}%!"
     else:
         reply with "You're not currently boosting this server."
     ```